 3D reconstructions are also excellent for creating animations such as fly throughs or fly arounds, to help an audience get a real understanding of a heritage site.
 This offers the viewer a unique perspective which they may not be able to have by visiting or viewing a site.
 Video output from 3D models can be used alone or incorporated into informative and educational video products.

-3D models, by Cameron Bichener and Will Foster
+3D models, by Jono Sutton and Will Foster

 Find out more about our Heritage Interpretation Services here.

 Senior Illustrator - 3D Artist